Narcisa Hirsch

-Narcisa Hirsch (née Heuser, born 1928) is an Argentine experimental filmmaker of German birth.
-Her work centered on themes of the body, love, sex, death, movement, and the female gaze.
-Despite this focus on women, she has resisted being labeled as a feminist.
-She began as a painter, and but her later and better known work centers on performance and film, though she has also written several books.
-She cites Salvador Dalí and Luis Buñuel as influences to her experimental film work, as well as the Bauhaus artists of Germany.
+Narcisa Hirsch (née Heuser, 16 February 1928 – 4 May 2024) was an Argentine experimental filmmaker of German birth.
+Her work centered on themes of the body, love, sex, death, movement and the female gaze.
+Despite this focus on women, she resisted being labeled as a feminist.

+She began as a painter, but her later and better known work centers on performance and film, though she also wrote several books.
+She cited Salvador Dalí and Luis Buñuel as influences on her experimental film work, as well as the Bauhaus artists of Germany.

 During her time as an experimental filmmaker in Argentina, she frequented the Di Tella Institute and the Goethe Institute, a place where many of her works premiered.

-Recently, her work has been honored through several retrospectives at international film festivals, though it was relatively unknown outside of exclusive circles when it first premiered.
+Latterly, her work was honored through several retrospectives at international film festivals, though it was relatively unknown outside of exclusive circles when it first premiered.
 She won the Platinum Konex Award from Argentina in 2022.

 Biography

 Childhood

-Hirsch was born Narcisa Heuser in Berlin, Germany, in 1928, to Heinrich Heuser and a German-Argentinean mother.
-Her father was an Expressionist painter, who left her mother and her when Hirsch was five.
+Hirsch was born Narcisa Heuser in Berlin, Germany, in 1928, to Heinrich Heuser and a German-Argentinian mother.
+Her father left her and her mother when Hirsch was five.
 Heuser was an Expressionist painter, and Hirsch would explore this medium first when she began making art.
 She grew up in Tyrol, but was sent to a school in Vienna at the age of 8 with no prior education.
 At 9 she and her mother visited Argentina, which turned into a much longer stay than intended when World War II broke out.
 They officially emigrated in 1937.

 Adulthood

 In 1950, Hirsch married Paul Hirsch, a German Jew from Frankfurt, adopted his surname, and raised three children with him.
 She joined an avant-garde group consisting of Claudio Caldini, Juan José Mugni, Juan Villola, Horacio Valleregio and Marie Louise Alemann, where Hirsch's focus was on bringing art to the people through performance.
 She and Alemann were co-leaders of the group.
 Her group often was at arms with similar groups in Buenos Aires, often inciting arguments with other groups that morphed into Happenings.
 Her work as an artist began in the organization of these happenings, the most notable being Manzanas and La Marabunta.
-Because her group of experimental filmmakers was accepted by neither the politically active filmmaking groups or the commercial groups, it mostly escaped notice during the bloody uprisings in the late seventies in Argentina.
+Because her group of experimental filmmakers was accepted by neither the politically active filmmaking groups nor the commercial groups, it mostly escaped notice during the bloody uprisings in the late seventies in Argentina.
 The group was highly resourceful and experimental, shooting and projecting wherever and whenever they could, once projecting their films on the back of a white rabbit.
 Because of the highly experimental nature of their work, traditional gallery spaces shied away from the group, all except the Goethe Institute, who gave them a formal place to screen their work.
 Though she was well educated, she did not receive any formal training in film.